xaviergenelin/Data-Channel-Prediction/Reports/Bus.md

 | Random Forest  | 16644.72 | 0.0110286 | 2677.903 |
 | Boosted Trees  | 16849.70 | 0.0004825 | 2777.023 |

-The best model out of the 4 that were tested was Linear Model 1 with an RMSE of 1.6626958^{4}.
+The best model out of the four that were tested was Linear Model 1 with an RMSE of 1.6626958^{4}.